 Duct Free Single Zone Wall Mounts are a one-to-one system.
 There is a direct piping connection between the outdoor unit and the indoor unit.
-Figure 28 Illustrates the basic pipe connections between the outdoor and indoor unit.
+Figure 29 Illustrates the basic pipe connections between the outdoor and indoor unit.
 Refer back to this illustration as you proceed with pipe connections.
-This illustration shows the indoor unit being installed at a higher position than the outdoor unit, however, should you install the outdoor unit at a higher position than the indoor unit, the basic pipe connections should be the same.
+This illustration shows the indoor unit being installed at a higher position than the outdoor unit.
+However, should you install the outdoor unit at a higher position than the indoor unit, the basic pipe connections should be the same.

-Refer back to the table within the "Connection Limitations" section (above) for specific length limitations in conjunction with outdoor unit and indoor unit positioning.
-Figure 28: Installation and Piping Connection Overview
+Refer back to the tables within the "Connection Limitations" section on the previous page for specific length limitations in conjunction with outdoor unit and indoor unit positioning.

-- As you proceed with the piping connections be sure to adhere to pipe support spacing lengths as shown in Figure 29 below.
-Refer back to "Pipe Supports" section for in-depth information regarding using elbows, clamps and pipe supporting materials. - · Always adhere to state and local codes regarding piping and accurate support spacing along the outdoor pipe line.
+- As you proceed with the piping connections be sure to adhere to pipe support spacing lengths as shown in Figure 30 below.
+Refer back to "Pipe Supports" section for in-depth information regarding using elbows, clamps and pipe supporting materials. - Always adhere to local codes regarding piping and accurate support spacing along the outdoor pipe line.

-Figure 29: Pipe Support Lengths - Outdoors
+Figure 30: Pipe Support Lengths - Outdoors